Various Stages Festival 2020: A Reasonable Adjustment*

 TORIA: The scene is for 2 women.
-Helen is a disabled woman, and an applicant for Personal Independence Payment (a disability benefit).
-Lyn is a nurse, working for a private company on behalf of the Department of Work and Pensions to assess Helen’s claim.
+Hannah is a disabled woman, and an applicant for Personal Independence Payment (a disability benefit).
+Lyn is a nurse, working for a private company on behalf of the Department of Work and Pensions to assess Hannah’s claim.
 The scene is taken entirely from the transcript of a real assessment and will be the backbone of the opera.
 It’s only one conversation apparently about everyday things – preparing food, having a wash, going to the shop - but the stakes are high.
 It's about survival.
 Maybe people will be primed to understand that now.

 AMBLE: The interaction is such a complex and contradictory one.
 It reveals a lot about how people can judge one another, how disabled people get forced into little boxes defined by the benefits system and how people doing that job find themselves able to follow that process.
 It's about love for our fellow humans, and who gets to be human.

 TORIA: These encounters are very private and are deliberately made shaming for applicants.
 I feel that there’s power in performing one publicly; and courage in our source allowing us to do it.
 We’re only sharing a tiny snippet here, partly because the act of performance, particularly of singing, transforms what that text is in a way that reprinting it can’t.
 When we were first talking about the idea we put forward a proposal for the Royal Opera House’s Engender programme because the idea of getting DWP benefit assessments into the building at Covent Garden was very energising.
 So often when disability inclusion in the arts is discussed it is de-politicised and shorn of financial context.
 But you can’t separate the two.

 So thanks for coming along today, I’m Lyn and I’m a nurse.